apache/gravitino/docs/flink-connector/flink-connector.md

 3. Execute the Flink SQL query.

-Suppose there is only one hive catalog with the name hive in the metalake test.
+Suppose there is only one hive catalog with the name `hive` in the metalake `test`.

 ```sql
 // use hive catalog